 - Wages are a tax deduction to the corporation, meaning the business will treat the wages as an expense.

 - Wages are taxed personally at the applicable personal tax brackets.
 Learn about combined federal and Alberta tax brackets.

 - For CPP, 11.4% must be paid on wages between $3,500 and $64,900.
 Half is paid by the employee and half is paid by the employer.
 Wages over $64,900 per year are exempt from CPP, so the maximum owing in a year is $3,499.80 each for the employee and employer.

 - Owners are exempt from paying EI premiums.

-Get on payroll and have the company pay the income tax and CPP for you.
+When you are an employee of your corporation, the company pays the income tax and half of the CPP for you.
 Monthly payroll remittances are due 15 days after the month when the owner got paid.

 Which option has lower taxes?

 A common misconception is that dividends are cheaper, which is the case if you only look at the taxes paid personally.
 But to compare apples to apples, you need to consider the tax the corporation paid, prior to paying out the dividend.
 We often find that wages result in less actual tax being paid, but may end up being slightly more expensive overall due to the Canada Pension Plan contribution.

 Generally, total taxes on wages are lower than dividends, but wages tend to be more expensive because of the CPP.